April numbers break records. Supply going down, prices up.

-Over April’s 5 weekends there were in excess of 3456 auctions reported to the Real Estate Institute of Victoria (REIV) with more than 2596 sales recorded.
-Approximately 887 properties were passed in with 410 of those on a vendor bid.
-The clearance rate averaged 73.5%.
+April’s 5 weekends (with no stats for Easter) saw in excess of 3509 auctions reported to the Real Estate Institute of Victoria (REIV).
+More than 2847 sales were recorded.
+Approximately 662 properties passed in with 257 of those on a vendor bid.
+The clearance rate averaged 79%, up on April last year at 73.5%.

 Brought to you by Vendor Marketing – Melbourne’s most qualified vendor advocates

 Want a proven better sale result for your property?

 Enter your details below to download our FREE Essential Property Selling Guide and learn our 4 steps to success!

 1. Real Estate Agent Selection – how we choose the best selling agent for your property

 2. Accurate Price Quoting – why is getting this right so important

 3. Making The Most Of Presentation – how to best present your property